naa7/git_utility/README.md

 <img src="https://github.com/naa7/git_repo_utility/blob/main/git_repo_utility_walkThrough.gif"></br>

 The idea of this project is to make a git utility to automate the process of pushing, pulling, restoring files from and to repository.
 Also, to display repository logs and display differences between local and remote files, more features are being added.
 Therefore, it is mainly to simplify working with git and save time.
-It is helpful for both experienced and beginner users.
+It is helpful for both experienced and new users.

 ## To run the program: